 Daphne and her son now live in Acton where she likes to spend time with her family and friends as much as possible.
 She enjoys nature, gardening, arts and crafts, and continuing to learn.
 She also loves to sing at karaoke.

 Phyllis is the Adult Autism Specialist for the North shore area of DDS.
-She is part of the Adult Autism Support Center, and assists individuals and families with loved ones 18+ to obtain services and resources available to them.
-She runs several support groups, and holds community and center based events for the ASD no ID population.
+She is part of the Adult Autism Support Center and assists individuals and families with loved ones 18+ to obtain services and resources available to them.
+She runs several support groups and holds community and center-based events for the ASD population.
 She also collaborates with other area specialists to run local events and seminars.
 Currently, due to COVID-19, her events, including weekly games, are being held online.
-She has been with the Northeast Arc for over 5 years, and has expertise in relevant resource topics for this population.
-She has many years’ experience in both Autism and mental health and holds an MBA, as well as some post-grad coursework.
+She has been with the Ne-Arc for over 5 years, most recently as a member of the Autism Support center and has expertise in relevant resource topics for this population, including Social security, Transition, and Guardianship alternatives.
+She has many years’ experience in both Autism and Mental health and holds an MBA, as well as some post grad coursework in ABA.

-Phyllis resides locally with her husband.
+Phyllis resides locally with her husband and son.
+She is the proud mother and fierce advocate of a young man with Autism.
 She enjoys spending time with family and friends, including her new grand puppy.
-She and her son enjoy cooking, baking, and doing crafts.
+She and her son enjoy cooking, taking walks, gardening, swimming, and doing crafts together.
 She also spends a lot of time with her daughter and fiancé, who live locally as well.

 Kathy comes to the Northeast Arc with 20 years of experience with Autism.
 She lives this life every day and knows it well.
 In addition to working with children and young adults on the spectrum, she also has an adult son who was diagnosed when he was two.
 Kathy has dedicated the past two decades to training and researching best practices so that people with Autism can access and receive support that allows them to live within their community.